Using Carrot’s Keyword Explorer for Keyword Research

 2. What Your Site Already Ranks For (from Keyword Explorer) – Follow the tutorial below to find what your site already ranks for.
 If your site is brand new, it may not rank for anything other than your company name yet.
 No worries!
 Move onto the next step to change that.

-At each step, add the keywords you want to track to your Carrot SEO Rank Tracking Tool to aways know where you rank and how to rank it higher.
+At each step, add the keywords you want to track to your Carrot SEO Rank Tracker Tool to aways know where you rank and how to rank it higher.

 How do I use Keyword Explorer?